Adding custom data

 File attachments

-You should set your implementation of ReportAttachmentsProvider interface to Bugsee using Bugsee.setReportAttachmentsProvider() method.
-It is recommended to call this method before Bugsee.launch(), because during Bugsee.launch() method execution will start to send reports created earlier.
-You can attach files, strings and byte arrays using CustomAttachment.fromDataFilePath(), CustomAttachment.fromDataString(), CustomAttachment.fromDataBytes(), accordingly.
+You should set your implementation of the ReportAttachmentsProvider interface to Bugsee using the Bugsee.setReportAttachmentsProvider() method.
+It is recommended to call this method before Bugsee.launch(), because during Bugsee.launch() method execution, the SDK will start sending reports created earlier.
+You can attach files, strings, and byte arrays using CustomAttachment.fromDataFilePath(), CustomAttachment.fromDataString(), and CustomAttachment.fromDataBytes(), respectively.

 !Java